IGov Primer – Energy System Change in Eastern Australia

 Australia is an example of where the ‘future’ energy system is already happening.
 This has been driven by a number of factors, which could happen to any country.
 System transformation is happening at such a rapid pace that the traditional institutional practices have been unable to keep- up with change, causing issues for both the technical and social aspects of transformation.
 This includes action by the Government and Regulator, with a clear lag between system change and its governance – an issue that is not uncommon in many countries currently.
 It shows how difficult it can be to coordinate governance change in the face of rapid technical, system and social change and as such it is a region IGov has followed closely.

-For a good overview of the Australian energy system, it governance and the insights it is providing on energy system transformation we recommend the blog on National Electricity Market Overview for a more graphic summary of what has been happening see this presentation.
+For a good overview of the Australian energy system, it governance and the insights it is providing on energy system transformation we recommend the blog Tales of the unexpected: A policy success story? for a more graphic summary of what has been happening see this presentation.
 All of the resources we have produced to date are below.

 - Feb (Blog) Postcard from Australia: Sydney looks at consumer engagement within the energy system and the Big 3 companies that dominate the retail market.

 - Feb (Blog) Postcard from Australia: Canberra considers politics and regulation within the Australian energy system and the emerging tensions as DER use grows.

 - Mar (blog) Postcard from Australia: Melbourne provides a detailed look at the energy governance institutions in Eastern Australia and how they are slowing system transformation.